Richard Dillane: Career

 On stage, Dillane has performed at the National Theatre of Great Britain in London and the Royal Shakespeare Company in Stratford-upon-Avon.
 In 2000, he was the 1st Duke of Suffolk in the Olivier Award-winning Michael Boyd productions of Henry VI parts 1, 2 and 3 in Stratford, London and Michigan.
-At 24, he played Hamlet in Perth, Australia, directed by Ray Omodei.
+He played Hamlet in Perth, Australia, directed by Ray Omodei.

 He is also a regular radio actor and voice-over artist.